 Your aunt is very sick and the whole family is worried.
 She can’t manage her affairs and isn’t safe in her apartment.
 Who will pay her bills?
 Who will take care of her?

 It’s not pleasant to think about losing your independence.
 But thinking about it now can avoid problems for you and your loved ones should you become incapacitated.

 This article explains how "protection mandates" (used to be called “mandates in case of incapacity”) can help you plan for the future.

 What is a protection mandate?

 It is a document that lets you name, in advance, one or several people to look after your well-being and manage your property if you become incapable of doing this yourself.
-In legal terms, this state of being unable to look after yourself and your property is called "incapacity".
+In legal terms, this state of being unable to take care of yourself and your property is called “incapacity”.

 The person you name in your protection mandate to look after your well-being and manage your property is called a “mandatary”.

 What is the difference between a protection mandate and a will?

 A protection mandate lets you name one or more people to take care of you and manage your property while you are incapable and still alive.
 A will lets you choose who will receive your property and how it will be distributed after your death.